blakemcbride/Build/README.md

 specifically on the needs of Java ignoring the needs and lessons learned with *make*.
 We thus end up with a class of build systems that are good at a class of problems and a set of other build systems which are good at another set of problems.
-Neither solve both.  *build* is designed to solve both.
+Neither solves both.  *build* is designed to solve both.

 2.  *make* is explicit and easy to understand.
 When building software,